 The Bentwoud forms another green border of Zoetermeer.
 It is a new nature reserve that is in full development.
-In 2000, the first trees for this forest were planted and the wetlands were set up.
-Slowly a special forest is created here where visitors can stroll around and spot birds.
-The public golf course and the children's tree forest, symbol of new life, are definitely worth a visit.
+In 2000, the first trees for this forest were planted and the wetlands were established.
+A special forest is slowly emerging here where visitors can stroll around and spot birds.
+The public golf course and the children's tree forest, a symbol of new life, are definitely worth a visit.

 This route takes you via Waddinxveen and Moerkapelle along the Rottemeren.
 Via Bergschenhoek and Pijnacker you will return to Zoetermeer.